pfmccull/fantasy-football-stats/README.md

 ## Notes
 * For private ESPN leagues the swid and espn_s2 cookies must be provided.
-They can be found in your browser settings.
+The cookies can be found in Chrome with the following steps:
+  1. Login to your ESPN account and go to your fantasty team.
+  2. Right click anywhere on the page and click 'select'.
+  3. Click the 'Application' tab at the top of the page.
+  4. On the left-hand side find 'cookies' under storage and select 'https://fantasy.espn.com'.
+  5. The cookies ('espn_s2' and 'SWID') can be found under the 'name' column.
+Paste the values (including the curly brackets for SWID) into a cookies dictionary.

 * Scoring settings can be altered by accessing scoring settings
 ```python